gkjpettet/SyntaxArea/wiki/Syntax Definitions.md

 <blockEndMarker>^\W*\}</blockEndMarker>
 ```

-This states that block end markers are the `}` character at the start of a line preceded by any non-word characters.
+This states that block end markers are the `}` character at the start of a line preceded by any number of optional non-word characters.

 ## Symbols
 The `<symbols>` node is optional.